 Many patients who choose donor eggs are often coming to this decision as the last viable option for a successful pregnancy, sometimes after years of other unsuccessful infertility treatments.
 Sometimes, at this stage, patients simply don’t want to go through another lengthy process.
 Frozen donor eggs, since they’ve already been retrieved from highly screened egg donors, are ready to be shipped, thawed, and used on your schedule alone, when you’re ready.
 For emotional and financial reasons, frozen eggs represent a better choice if you’re not up for a protracted cycle.

 Finally, the cost of donor eggs is no small investment.
 Frozen donor eggs are a more affordable option for IVF treatment with donor eggs compared to fresh donor eggs.
 One reason frozen is more affordable is that recipients don’t pay for the egg donor’s travel expenses.
 Also, there are simply more variables at play when using fresh donor eggs.
-Unforeseen circumstances might pop up in the egg donor’s life—life has a tendency to get in to get in the way of the best thought out plans.
+Unforeseen circumstances might pop up in the egg donor’s life—life has a tendency to get in the way of the best thought out plans.
 Even if everything goes according to your plan, there’s no guarantee on the number of donor eggs retrieved.
 This is also a major risk in shared donor egg programs, there is no guarantee as to how many eggs will be shared and you need to wait for 1 or 2 other people to share the egg donor with you.

 Frozen donor eggs represent less risk for the cost.
 You receive a set, guaranteed number of donor eggs from the egg donor you choose.
-Many frozen egg banks offer other guarantees; at Fairfax EggBank, we offer a frozen donor egg guarantee of least one good embryo from your purchased cohorts of donor eggs with the security of a replacement cohort if the first’s quality standard is not met.
+Many frozen egg banks offer other guarantees; at Fairfax EggBank, we offer a frozen donor egg guarantee of at least one good embryo from your purchased cohorts of donor eggs with the security of a replacement cohort if the first’s quality standard is not met.
 Thanks to egg freezing, IVF with donor eggs is within closer reach for families who might not otherwise be able to afford it.